wp-plugins/gallery-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Gallery Bank is an enhanced gallery tool to create Responsive and Beautiful Photo Galleries and Albums for WordPress Websites.
+WP Gallery Bank is an enhanced gallery tool to create awesome Responsive and Beautiful Photo Galleries and Albums for WordPress Websites.

 == Description ==